-3. (i) Obtaining a bachelor's or associate's degree from an accredited institution; (ii) completing a speech -language pathology assistant program with equivalent course work, or completing academic course work from an accredited institution of higher education in the following areas: (a) introductory or overview course in communication disorders, (b) phonetics, (c) speech sound disorders, (d) language development, (e) language disorders, and (f) anatomy and physiology of speech and hearing mechanisms; (iii) completing the prerequisite courses required by subsection D; and (iv) completing the clinical field work required by sub section E.
+3. (i) Obtaining a bachelor's or associate's degree from an accredited institution; (ii) completing a speech-language pathology assistant program with equivalent course work, or completing academic course work from an accredited institution of higher education in the following areas: (a) introductory or overview course in communication disorders, (b) phonetics, (c) speech sound disorders, (d) language development, (e) language disorders, and (f) anatomy and physiology of speech and hearing mechanisms; (iii) completing the prerequisite courses required by subsection D; and (iv) completing the clinical field work required by subsection E.

-D. In order to practice as a speech-language pathology assistant, an applicant for licensure shall complete three one-hour prerequisite courses on each of the following topics: (i) ethics, (ii) universal safety precautions, and (iii) patient confidentiality.
+D. In order to practice as a speech-language pathology assistant, an applicant for licensure shall complete three one-hour prerequisite courses from an approved professional development provider, academic clinical practicum program, or via employee training, on each of the following topics: (i) ethics, (ii) universal safety precautions, and (iii) patient confidentiality.

-E. In order to practice as a speech-language pathology assistant, an applicant for licensure shall complete a minimum of 100 hours of clinical field work, including (i) 80 hours of direct patient/client/student services under the supervision of a certified speech-language pathologist and (ii) 20 hours of indirect patient/client/student services under the supervision of a certified speech-language pathologist.
-Such hours may be completed via an academic practicum or on the job under the supervision of a certified speech-language pathologist.
+E. In order to practice as a speech-language pathology assistant, an applicant for licensure shall complete a minimum of 100 hours of clinical field work, including (i) 80 hours of direct patient/client/student services under the supervision of a licensed speech-language pathologist and (ii) 20 hours of indirect patient/client/student services under the supervision of a licensed speech-language pathologist.
+Such hours may be completed via an academic practicum or on the job under the supervision of a licensed speech-language pathologist.
 Hours completed via an academic practicum or on the job shall be no more than five years old at the time of application for licensure.
 Observation, simulation, and graduate practicum hours shall not count toward such requirement.